So, you’ve got the whole PPC campaign process down — or do you?

 The eventual goal is to establish and track different types of ads based on the type of keywords.
 Basically, this ensures your ads directly relate to the search being made.

 6. Set up ads

-There’s no shortage of advice to be found about the best ways to set up PPC ads.
+There’s no shortage of advice to be found about the best ways to set up PPC ads for maximum ROI.
 But through our years of experience, we’ve narrowed it down and found that there are a few key facets to creating ads that convert.

 - Keeping ads short, catchy, and relevant

-- Having a consistent look and message from ad to landing page
+- Having a consistent look and message from ad to a landing page

 - Leveraging ad extensions